-The date of this prospectus is April 24, 2017.
+The date of this prospectus is November 14, 2018.

-You should rely only on the information contained in or incorporated by reference in this prospectus or any related prospectus supplement we provide to you.
+We have not authorized anyone to provide any information other than that contained or incorporated by reference in this prospectus or any related prospectus supplement or in any free writing prospectus prepared by or on behalf of us or to which we have referred you.
 Neither we nor the selling shareholder have authorized anyone to provide you with different or additional information.
+We nor the selling shareholder take no responsibility for, and can provide no assurance as to the reliability of, any other information that others may give you.
 Neither we nor the selling shareholder are making an offer of securities in any state where the offer is not permitted.
 You should not assume that the information contained in or incorporated by reference in this prospectus is accurate as of any date other than the date on the front of this prospectus.
-Unless otherwise noted or the context otherwise requires, references in this prospectus to "Auris Medical," "the Company," "our company," "we," "us" or "our" refer to Auris Medical Holding AG and its subsidiaries.